Search Services

 • Restricted patterns of behaviour

-In addition to identifying these difficulties, it is essential that there is evidence of what interventions have been tried in order to meet the child/ young person’s needs.
+In addition to identifying these difficulties, there must be evidence of interventions previously tried to meet the child or young person’s needs.
 This is known as the Graduated Response.
 More information about this can be found in the Worcestershire Local Offer and Graduated Response.

-The referral form requires very detailed information and is best given to parents to complete in partnership with the child/young person’s school/educational setting, or professionals working closely with the child overtime on a regular basis.
+The referral form requires very detailed information and is best completed in partnership with the child/young person’s parents, school/educational setting, or professionals working closely with the child overtime on a regular basis.

-The information sent to us will be considered by our multi disciplinary team usually on a weekly basis Further information or clarification may be requested at that stage.
+The information sent to us will be considered by our multi-disciplinary team usually weekly.
+Further information or clarification may be requested at that stage.
 When the information has been considered we will inform parents, referrers and professionals involved of our recommendations.

 We require a wide range of detailed information to decide if this is the most appropriate service for a child or young person.
 The information provided forms part of the child/young person’s assessment if they are accepted onto the pathway.